pawanlamba/mlai-blog/_posts/2020-06-12-Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data.md

-What we are doing above is we are only training with Positive classes. which Says sample in class is 1 is close to sample in class 0.
+What we are doing above is we are only training with positive classes. that like saying sample in class is 1 is close to sample in class 0.
 Hence bring them closer.
-So the losses benefits by bringing the label embeddings closer,.
-But we want an anti force making labels apart.
+So the losses benefit by bringing the label embeddings closer, But we want an anti force making labels apart.

 Which is generally provided by negative samples and in our experiment we don't have those.
-Other alternative is random negative sampling similar to Word2Vec or other Embeddings.
+Another alternative is random negative sampling similar to Word2Vec or other Embeddings.
 But that would be data corruption.

-So How do I solve for this, problem at hand is the clusters are too near to be distinguished(or are practically merged).
+So How do I solve for this, the problem at hand is the clusters are too near to be distinguished(or are practically merged).
 Label Embeddings weights are also identical(meaning no class difference).

-We can add a penality for making the embeddings for the different classes same.
+We can add a penalty to model for outputting the same embeddings for different classes.
 Something opposite to what **Regularizers** do.
-So lets introduce a anti-regularizer.
+So let us introduce an Anti-Regularizer.

 **Anti-Regularizer** rewards model for separable label embeddings.
 But separation has no limit, hence we would introduce a constraint on the norm of the weights of Embeddings.